We are experiencing a problem with some of our phone lines which is causing delays in answering calls to some phone numbers. Read more

 A nurse will check your blood pressure, pulse, temperature and oxygen levels.
 A small sample of blood may be taken to make sure it is not too thin.

 You will be asked to remove any dentures just before the procedure.
 Please tell us if you have any capped or loose teeth.
-You will be taken to the cardiac catheter lab for your procedure.

 A thin flexible tube called a catheter is passed into the artery.
 The catheter will be moved, under x-ray guidance, until it reaches the correct position in your heart.
 Dye is then injected into the catheter.
-This can be seen on the screen.
-X-rays are taken as the dye passes through your arteries, outlining the blood supply to your heart.
+This can be seen on the screen. x-rays are taken as the dye passes through your arteries, outlining the blood supply to your heart.
 Some people experience a hot flushing sensation from the dye, which will last for a few seconds only.
 You will be told when this will happen.

 A coronary angioplasty is a procedure used to widen blocked or narrowed coronary arteries.
 The term angioplasty means using a balloon to stretch open a narrowed or blocked artery.
 However, most modern angioplasty procedures also involve inserting a short wire-mesh tube, called a stent, into the artery during the procedure.
 The stent is left in place permanently to allow blood to flow more freely.